Crista23/JudgeTheJudges/README.md

 This repository contains the experimental setup, data and annotations.

 # Citation
+To cite the paper, please use ths BibTeX:
 ```
 @InProceedings{
   author = 	"Garbacea, Cristina and Carton, Samuel and Yan, Shiyan, and Mei, Qiaozhu",